 |Fast and flexible indexing||+||+||+||+|

 Let’s take a look at each module individually once again.
 The Magento 2 Elastic Search extension by Amasty offers the broad selection of features.
-Of course, its backend section is complicated, but you can apply lots of flexible settings to achieve the maximum efficiency from the perspective of both customers and your business needs.
-One of the biggest competitive advantages of the module is the extended set of information and features in a search results popup.
-You can not only display product prices and images but also add product reviews and Add to Cart.
+Of course, its backend section is complicated, but it lets you apply lots of flexible settings to achieve the maximum efficiency from the perspective of both customers and your business needs.
+One of the most significant competitive advantages of the module is the extended set of information and features in a search results popup.
+You can decide to display not only product prices and images but also add product reviews and Add to Cart.
 As a result, a customer doesn’t even need to leave a landing page to add the desired product to cart.
 For further information, follow this link:

-The cheapest Magento 2 Elasticsearch extension is offered by Wyomind.
-The module is limited in features and provides less flexible configurations than Amasty’s tool, but it still rocks.
-If you need a robust search but your budget is tight, don’t miss the Wyomind Elasticsearch module.
+Wyomind offers the cheapest Magento 2 Elasticsearch extension.
+The module is limited in features and provides less flexible configurations than the Amasty’s tool, but it still rocks.
+If you need a robust search, but your budget is tight, don’t miss the Wyomind Elasticsearch module.
 For further information, follow this link:

-In case you think that Amasy is too complicated and Wyomind is too simple, we recommend you to pay attention to Magedelight’s solution.
-For $299, you will get a reliable and fully-featured replacement of the default Magento 2 search.
+In case you think that Amasy is too complicated and Wyomind is too simple, we recommend you to pay attention to the Magedelight’s solution.
+For $249, you will get a reliable and fully-featured replacement of the default Magento 2 search.
 For further information, follow this link:

-Mirasvit Elastic Search Ultimate is like Amasty’s tool on steroids.
-It offers even more features and provides extended opportunities for you to analyze customers who use search.
-For the same $250, you get even wider opportunities with Mirasvit.
+Mirasvit Elastic Search Ultimate is like the Amasty’s tool on steroids.
+It offers even more features and provides extended opportunities for analyzing customers who use the search functionality.
+For the same $249, you get even broader opportunities with Mirasvit.
 For further information, follow the link below: